 I always thought I wasn't big on tours of the educational kind.
 I like exploring places by myself and I always figure that if I want to know more, I'll Google it later.
 Walks of Italy has proved me wrong.
-I took two walking tours with them while I was in Rome and learned so much thanks to two charismatic guides.
+I took two walking tours with them while I was in Rome and learned so much in their Colosseum underground tour thanks to two charismatic guides.

 Yup, that was the name of one of the tours I took in Rome, Italy.
 Quite a mouthful, isn't it?
 But it does exactly what it says.
 This Walks of Italy VIP Colosseum guided walking tour takes you around part of the Colosseum, Roman Forum and Palatine Hill, but it also gives you special access to some spots of the Colosseum that normal visitors can't get too.

 The Roman Forum

-I think it depends a bit on the day and the crowds to what your guide takes you to visit first, but we started our tour at the Roman Forum.
+I think it depends a bit on the day and the crowds on what your guide takes you to visit first, but we started our tour at the Roman Forum.
 Our tour guide Cecilia told us all about the history of the Forum and the buildings and ruins that are still there today.

 Sometimes it was hard to picture a temple where there are now only three columns left, but in those cases, Cecilia took out her map full of photos of reconstructions.
 This really added another level to her explanations and allowed us to visualize the Roman Forum as it was so many centuries ago.

-Today, there are open spaces of grass where people were relaxing in the first spring sun when we were there and it's definitely a place you could spend an entire afternoon at if you visited it individually.
+Today, there are open spaces of grass where people were relaxing in the first spring sun when we were there and it's definitely a place where you could spend an entire afternoon if you visited it individually.

 Especially interesting was the explanation Cecilia provided about the Flavian Palace, which sounded as if it had to have been a structure of marvel.